What is digital marketing strategy?

 Elements of a Strategy

-- Mission: The overall impact your nonprofit is trying to make.
+- Mission: The overall impact your organization is trying to make.

 - Goals: What you want to achieve through your Page to support your mission.

 - Target Audience: The types of people you aim to reach with this campaign.